hth313/OS4/doc/partialKeys.rst

    alpha register.
 This was used for file names in the HP-IL mass storage and Extended Functions/Memory modules.
 As they take input from the alpha register they can be made programmable.
-They are also more flexible as they allowed for dual input, i.e. specifying a program but storing it in a file under a different name.
+They are also more flexible as they allowed for dual input, e.g. specifying a program but storing it in a file under a different name.

 Prompting XROM functions work up to a point.
 There is no built-in